 Finance and Accounting for Non-Financial Managers empowers participants with a framework of essential Finance and Accounting terminology, concepts, and applications, so they can build their own “financial toolbox.”
 In this two-day workshop, they learn how the impact of financial decisions affects the performance of work units and the profitability of organizations.

-Led by UCF Professors Dr. Darryl Allen and Dr. Melissa Frye, this workshop helps participants develop the financial skills necessary to evaluate proposed business projects, analyze performance, and apply Finance and Accounting principles with confidence.
+Led by UCF Professors Dr. Darryl Allen and Dr. Anthony Byrd, this workshop helps participants develop the financial skills necessary to evaluate proposed business projects, analyze performance, and apply Finance and Accounting principles with confidence.
 They leave with improved financial knowledge, including the ability to read and use financial statements and effectively communicate finance-related matters.

 WHO SHOULD ATTEND

 This two-day program is geared toward non-financial managers who make or contribute to decisions with significant financial implications.
 Mid-level managers, directors, and executives from every functional area will benefit from the program.
 Specifically, this seminar is invaluable to:

 - Sales Managers and Marketing Directors

 - Functional Managers in Operations, Human Resources, or Engineering

 Day 1 from 8:00 am – 5:00 pm

 - The Cash Flow and Net Income impact over the life-cycle of a firm

 - Cash Flow vs. Net Income: Which is more important?